LightForm-group/matflow-user-documentation/workflows.md

 - commands:
   - command: <<executable:abaqus>> job=sub_script_check input=<<file:new_inp_file>> interactive
 ```

+Note that while command files can be referenced in an action, they cannot be referenced in this was as an input to a task schema.

 Python scripts however are executed slightly differently, and run the first
 function defined in your python file.